wcharczuk/go-diskq/README.md

 # `diskq` cli

-Included in the repository is a cli tool to read from disk data directories.
+Included in the repository is a cli tool to read from disk data directories, force vacuuming of partitions, display stats about a stream, and write new offsets to a stream.